pyquantum/matsubara/docs/source/virtualphotons.rst

 #########################

-In the ultrastrong coupling regime (defined as where the qubit-environment coupling is on the order of the bath frequencies), the combined system-environment “groundstate”  contains a finite population of photons (and matter excitations) which in principle cannot be observed  The Matsubara terms are crucial to both calculated the correct properties of this ¨groundstate¨, and make sure that the virtual excitations are trapped in that ground state.
+In the ultrastrong coupling regime (defined as where the qubit-environment coupling is on the order of the bath frequencies), the combined system-environment “groundstate”  contains a finite population of photons (and matter excitations) which in principle cannot be observed.
+The Matsubara terms are crucial to both calculated the correct properties of this ¨groundstate¨, and make sure that the virtual excitations are trapped in that ground state.

-In case of the pseudomode we calculated the expectation of the non-Matsubara mode bath operators.
+In case of the pseudomode we calculate the expectation value of the non-Matsubara mode bath operators.
 For the HEOM method, the Auxiliary Density Operators (ADOs) of the evolution contain  information about the bath operators :cite:`zhu2012explicit`, :cite:`song2017hierarchical` and we have calculated them in Eq (18) of :cite:`lambert2019virtual`.
 Here we show how to extract them from the full HEOM evolution.

 .. code-block:: python